wpietri/sucks/README.md

 ## Installation

-My belief, so far untested, is that you just check out this code, do `pipenv install`, and then call the script `sucks`.
-If you try, please let me know how it turns out.
+Check out this code, do `pipenv install`, and then call the script `sucks`.
+If that doesn't work for you, please [open an issue](https://github.com/wpietri/sucks/issues).

 ## Usage